• Skip to content

 Every church operates by a different guiding mission and vision, which affects its focus and priorities.

-The tricky part of overseeing a church body is the responsibility to stay true to the call and vision for the church.
+The tricky part of overseeing a church body is the responsibility to stay true to the call and vision of the church.

 This means the needs and expectations of members may be different from church to church.